OData/Extensions/src/Microsoft.Extensions.OData.Migration/README.md

 ## Requirements
 The OData Migration library applies to:

-1. ASP.NET Core 2.2+ OData V4 services
+1. OData V4 services that wish to support V3 clients
-2. JSON formatted requests and responses
+2. ASP.NET Core 2.2+ OData V4 services
-4. Requests and responses that are supported (see [what's not supported](#not-tested-or-supported))
+3. JSON formatted requests and responses

 ## Not tested or supported
 | OData Feature | Tested | Example|